smaht-dac/submitr/docs/source/installation_prerequisites.rst

     eval "$(pyenv virtualenv-init -)"

-Once you've saved those changes, you can force the changes to take effect immediately (without closing and opening a new terminal) by running ``source ~/.bashrc``.
+Once you've saved those changes, you can force these changes to take effect immediately (without closing and opening a new terminal) by running ``source ~/.bashrc``.
 Once this is done you should be able to run ``pyenv`` properly;
 for example, to list your virtual environments, do::